Koko (gorilla): Early life and popularity

 Koko was born on July 4, 1971, at the San Francisco Zoo to her mother Jacqueline and father Bwana.
 (The name "Hanabiko" (花火子), lit. 'firework girl', is of Japanese origin and is a reference to her date of birth, the Fourth of July.)
 Koko remained with her mother until December, when she was hospitalized due to malnutrition, then hand-tended in the zookeeper's home.

 Patterson originally cared for Koko at the San Francisco Zoo as part of her doctoral research at Stanford University.
 Up through June 1973, she conducted sign language lessons with Koko from the Children's Zoo exhibit.
 The environment was noisy and distracting, so Patterson and her life partner Ronald "Ron" Cohn purchased a trailer in which they could conduct Koko's signing sessions.

 Around this time, Patterson realized that conflict with the zoo was "inevitable".
 She started the project on the condition that Koko would be reunited with her gorilla colony after a few years.
 Gorillas are social animals and suffer when isolated from their species.
 And, as gorillas are endangered, the zoo expected to breed Koko.
 But Patterson felt that she had become Koko's "mother" and convinced the zoo to let her move the gorilla to Stanford.

-Once at Stanford, Patterson worked to wrest custody of Koko from San Francisco Zoo.
+Once at Stanford, Patterson worked to wrest custody of Koko from the San Francisco Zoo.
 Patterson found an exotic species dealer who sold her two infant gorillas that she suspected were illegally "harvested" (a process that involves killing the mother and any surrounding adults).
-Her plan was to give the female to the zoo as a replacement for Koko and keep the male as a playmate.
-But the female died within a month.
+Her plan was to give the female to the zoo as a replacement for Koko and keep the male as a playmate, but the female died within a month.
 Only the male, Michael, survived.

-Stuck without a viable trade for the zoo, Patterson launched a "Save Koko" press campaign, telling reporters that if Koko had to go back to the zoo, she may sink into depression, refuse to eat, and possibly die.
+Stuck without a viable trade for the zoo, Patterson launched a "Save Koko" press campaign, telling reporters that if Koko had to go back to the zoo, she might sink into depression, refuse to eat, and possibly die.
 The Save Koko campaign generated $3,000 in donations and, with additional funds from a wealthy benefactor, allowed Patterson to maintain custody of Koko.
 Around this time, Patterson founded (with Ron Cohn and lawyer Edward Fitzsimmons) the nonprofit Gorilla Foundation.